-The eighth annual Denver Beer Fest, which is presented by Visit Denver, starts Sept.
-30 and is a nine-day celebration of Denver's craft beer scene.
+The annual Denver Beer Fest, which is presented by Visit Denver, starts Sept.
+27 and is a nine-day celebration of Denver's craft beer scene.
 In addition to the Great American Beer Festival, there are 200-some events like festivals, pop-ups, dinner pairings and more.
-The week culminates with the 34th annual Great American Beer Festival that will bring 60,000 beer lovers to the convention center.
+The week culminates with the 37th annual Great American Beer Festival that will bring 60,000 beer lovers to the convention center.

 In celebration of Denver's beer scene, here are five things locals know about the beer scene and that you should know, too.

 The Best Burritos Are Sold out of Carts

 When it comes to late-night eats, you'll want something to put in that beer-filled belly.
 Denver serves up some spectacular Mexican food.
 But when the festival lets out, you might be surprised as to where you'll find the best eats.
 Before the food truck trend was all the rage, vendors in Denver were selling burritos from carts.
 Trust us on this one: They're delicious.
 But perhaps the most popular burrito joint is The Original Chubby's, 1231 W 38th Ave, Denver, CO, where you'll find some of Denver's best green chili.